Like this post? Help us by sharing it!

 Kyoto’s Philosopher’s Path is a lovely stone walkway that follows a canal through the northern part of the city’s Higashiyama district.
 It gets its name from a particular philosopher – Nishida Kitaro – who they say used to wander the path in meditation on his way to Kyoto University.

 The path runs for about two kilometres – and as well as having plenty of restaurants, cafes and shops it is lined with cherry trees.
-The blossom explodes into colour in early April, providing one of Kyoto’s most popular hanami spots.
+The blossom blooms in early April, providing one of Kyoto’s most popular hanami spots.

 Other famous hanami locations in Kyoto include Maruyama Park, with its giant weeping cherry tree; the Arashiyama district on the outskirts of the city, famous for its bamboo groves and monkey park; and Heian Shrine, where the weeping cherry trees bloom a few days later than in the rest of Kyoto.
 The latter is a great option for visitors who have missed peak season!